-When Legoland New York opens in the Summer of 2021, it will be their largest amusement park in the world!
-Located in scenic Lower Hudson Valley, 60 miles northwest of New York City, you can ride, climb, splash, explore and build in seven themed lands across 150 acres.
-As season pass holders, my family attended a Legoland NY Opening Sneak Peek event before the park opens later this summer.
-Here are 35 reasons kids and parents will love a day trip or vacation to Legoland New York!
+Legoland New York is the largest amusement park in the world!
+Located in scenic Lower Hudson Valley, 60 miles northwest of New York City, you can ride, climb, splash, explore, and build in seven themed lands across 150 acres.
+Here are 35 reasons kids and parents will love a day trip or vacation to Legoland, New York!

 13 Fun-filled Rides for Kids 2 to 12 Years of Age